 A good way to capitalize on being an influencer is to try to get complimentary stays, products, or tours.
 It can save a lot of money when you’re actually traveling or can even earn you quite a bit of money if businesses offer to pay you for your work or skills.
 I’ve met quite a few people who would exchange their skills in order for complimentary stays or other freebies, so like I said, it’s not all about the followers.
 In Mexico, I met an artist who would get free stays for painting the walls of a hostel.
 I met a fire dancer who got a free stay for putting on a show every night.
 I’ve met a traveling singer in Peru and a traveling DJ in South Africa.
 If you’ve got a talent and know how to market yourself, then you can really take advantage of travel.

 This is a method that I don’t actually use, but have heard amazing things about.
-It is only for people who are certified teachers or have experience with teaching ESL (English as a Second Language).
-For those who qualify, it can pay up to $22 an hour just for teaching English online.
+You do require some experience with teaching ESL (English as a Second Language) to sign up, but for those who qualify, it can pay up to $22 an hour just for teaching English online.
 This can be done from anywhere in the world, so whether you are traveling or just trying to earn some extra money at home, this is a method that can’t be beat.
 You have the opportunity to teach children and share your knowledge while earning a very respectable wage for doing something that most teachers are passionate about anyway.
 If you think you qualify, you can sign up through this link and start the application process!